Kreyu/data-table-bundle/README.md

 Streamlines creation process of the data tables in Symfony 6.
 Heavily inspired by the [Symfony Form](https://github.com/symfony/form) & [Sonata Admin Bundle](https://github.com/sonata-project/SonataAdminBundle) datagrid.

+Features:

+- class-based data table definition to reduce repeated codebase;
+- source data pagination, filtration and sorting (supports persistence);
+- personalization (supports persistence), where user is able to:
+  - show/hide desired columns;
+  - change order of the columns;
+- exporting, where user is able to:
+  - select desired output format;
+  - decide whether the records should be included only from currently displayed page, or from the whole table;
+  - decide whether the personalization should be included;
+- Doctrine ORM support by default, but open to custom implementation;

+## Table of contents

 - [Installation](#installation)
 - [Usage](#usage)
 - [Building data tables](#building-data-tables)